SuperMairio/1320071.github.io/_posts/2020-06-09-latex-guide.md

 ### <u>Captions and labels</u>
 `\caption{caption text}`<br/>
-Captions label imagesand automatically increment figure number so you don't have to.
-To make sure you always reference the correct figure use labels, in the figure tags include the line
+Captions label images and automatically increment figure number so you don't have to.
+To make sure you always reference the correct figure use labels, in the figure tags include the line <br/>
 `\label{fig:short snappy name}`.<br/>
 Then you can call in inline using
 `\pageref{fig:short snappy name}` and if you add/delete images it will